Howes Street Business Center, First Floor

 - It advances CSU's commitment to environmental consciousness by reducing paper use and eliminating physical refuse.

-It is also essential that students maintain a current mailing address with CSU by updating it on RAMweb.
+It is also essential that students maintain a current mailing address with CSU.
+Addresses can be updated on RAMweb.

 Deadlines for registration and payments of tuition, fees, and other charges must be met to allow registration to occur.
 Therefore, students must respond to correspondence from CSU in a timely manner.